 - 1 large egg

-- 1 cup milk
+- 1 cup fresh blueberries

-- 1/4 cup granulated Sugar
+- ¼ cup granulated sugar

 - 1 teaspoon cornstarch

 - Gently fold in the blueberries.1 cup fresh blueberries

 - Repeat with the remaining batter.
 While the pancakes cook, make the blueberry compote.

 - Continue to cook until desired thickness is reached then remove from heat.